 Getting to Red Frog Beach

-Red Frog Beach is located on Isla Bastimentos.
-The best way to get there is to hail a taxi boat and ask them to drop you off at Red Frog Beach Resort.
 From Bocas Town, the boat trip takes around 15 minutes and costs 8 USD.
-Once you land, you need to pay a 5 USD National Park entrance fee to get to the beach, which is about 15 minutes’ walk away.
+Once you land, you need to pay a 5 USD National Park entrance fee to get to the beach, which is a 15-minute walk from the dock.

 3. Cayo Zapatilla